pbosler/lpm-v2/README.md

 External libraries
 -------------------
 LPM code requires scattered data interpolation or approximation algorithms to perform its remesh/remap step.
-For planar applications, the bivariate quintic Hermite polynomials of the BIVAR pacakge (H. Akima, ACM TOMS, 1978) are used (bivar.f90).
+For planar applications, the bivariate quintic Hermite polynomials of the BIVAR pacakge (H. Akima, _ACM TOMS_, 1978) are used (bivar.f90).
-For spherical applications, the cubic Hermite polynomials with exponential tension factors of the STRIPACK/SSRFPACK libraries (Renka, ACM TOMS, 1997) are used (stripack.f and ssrfpack.f).
+For spherical applications, the cubic Hermite polynomials with exponential tension factors of the STRIPACK/SSRFPACK libraries (Renka, _ACM TOMS_, 1997) are used (stripack.f and ssrfpack.f).

 Other methods for scattered data approximation are under development.